- Soar over the treetops on a zipline tour of Arenal

 After an early rise and breakfast at the hotel, you'll transfer by car to the Sarapiquí River for today's whitewater rafting adventure.
-After a lesson from your professional guide, embark on a seven-mile river journey featuring over 30 class III and IV rapids.
+After a lesson from your professional guide, embark on a seven-mile river journey featuring over 30 Class III and IV rapids.
 About halfway through the trip, you'll take a break onshore for some tropical fruit and a traditional Costa Rican lunch.
 After the second leg of the rafting journey, you'll be driven back to your hotel.

 Chat with a local specialist who can help organize your trip.

-Next, it's time for an adrenaline-pumping zip-line tour through the cloud forest.
+Next, it's time for an adrenaline-pumping zipline tour through the cloud forest.
 Fly like a bird for miles, from tree to tree and canyon to canyon, as you journey through untouched nature over eight cables that stretch 2,460 feet (750 m) and reach heights of 660 feet (201 m).
 Through it all, your knowledgeable naturalist guide will educate you about Costa Rica's exotic flora and fauna.

 Lastly, discover the beauty of the Costa Rican forest on a canopy tour.
 The guided experience follows natural trails and amazing hanging bridges through the dense forests of Arenal.
-Have a one on one experience with nature at every level of these magical tropical forests.
+Have a one-on-one experience with nature at every level of these magical tropical forests.
 Along the way, a naturalist guide will point out the intriguing plants and animal life so that you won't miss out on any of the forest's remarkable details.

-Day 5: Arenal Transfer to Playa Tamarindo
+Day 5: Drive to Tamarindo

-Road trip time!
 After breakfast at your hotel in La Fortuna, you'll head west through Guanacaste, past volcanic mountain ranges, flatlands, and villages as you head toward the Pacific coast.
 Stop for a bite and enjoy traditional foods, exotic local fruits, or perhaps a batido (fresh fruit smoothie) made con leche (with milk).